drwpow/yaml-to-momoa/README.md

 console.log(yamlToMomoa(yaml)); // DocumentNode
 ```

-You can then traverse the AST just like a momoa node
+You can then traverse the AST just like a Momoa node.

-## Differences from a normal YAML parser

-⚠️ This is **NOT** a YAML parser!
-This just converts YAML to a JSON-like structure.
-This means that **YAML features not in JSON aren’t supported** (anchors, refs, etc).

-- YAML extensions like anchors and references aren’t supported; they’ll just throw a syntax error.
-- Comments are supported, and converted to `LineComment` or `BlockComment` appropriately (i.e. parsed as JSONC for Momoa)
-- The error handling is minimal.
-If invalid YAML is passed in, it won’t throw a helpful error.
-Other libraries will be better for validating YAML than this one.
+## Gotchas

+- This preserves original locations (lines and columns) as best it can, but since YAML ↔ JSON syntax isn’t 1:1, this will result in “impossible” locations (the lines and columns won’t ever match up to any JSON source, since they came from YAML).
+- Since `yaml` is doing the parsing, all YAML features are supported, but superset features have to make some concessions to map to a JSON structure.
+For example, references (`&[id]`) will all get expanded as if they were duplicated in the original file.
+  - Situations like this will lead to some interesting sourcemap locations, to the first point